Guest Services / FAQ

 - Bags (e.g., purses, brief cases, tote bags, diaper bags, camera bags, backpacks, merchandise bags)

 - Waist packs (i.e., fanny packs).
 Please remove for inspection prior to the Guest screening table.

 - Coats and jackets

 - Packages (e.g., sealed and unsealed boxes, wrapped gifts)

 Items brought into the venue that are considered prohibited or that do not meet size specifications must be checked under the blue/white tent on the inside of the gates for $5.
 Luggage must be checked and stored under the blue/white tent on the inside of the gates for $10.

 *Children under 12 are not subject to a search

 Fright Nights management asks for your understanding and cooperation in ensuring the continued safety of guests and staff.
 Fright Nights reserves the right to inspect bags and purses upon request.
 The PNE has a no bag policy and is currently only allowing small bags and clear bags at our venues.
 Bags larger than 8.5×11 inches (a standard piece of paper) will not be allowed at the event.
-We recommend that you secure all unnecessary valuables in the trunk of your vehicle or store articles in Fright Nights lockers which are located upon entry to Fright Nights.
+We recommend that you secure all unnecessary valuables in the trunk of your vehicle or store articles in the Fright Nights bag check.

-- Pets (Service Animals are permitted with documentation, and must be wearing an identifying assistive-companion vest) Certificated documentation must be presented if requested.
+- Pets (Service Animals are permitted and must be wearing an identifying assistive-companion vest) Certificated documentation must be presented if requested.

 - Suitcases, backpacks or similar bags with wheels